 Christmas, Holidays (Other)

-Have Yourself an Awesome Little Advent 2022: 12 (Mostly FREE) Advent Devotionals, Activities, and Resources
+Have Yourself an Awesome Little Advent 2025: Advent Devotionals, Activities, Resources… and more!

 Is your family getting ready for Advent?
 Loosely defined, Advent is the period of time leading up to Christmas when we commemorate Christ’s first coming and anticipate His second coming.
 And what better way to do so than by making Bible study and worship part of your family tradition?
-Here are some awesome Advent resources for young and old alike.
+Here are some awesome Advent resources1 for young and old alike.
 Most of them are free, but the ones that aren’t, I’ve marked with a 💰.

 December Advent!– Here’s an advent calendar, craft, and devotional all rolled into one!
-Naomi’s Table is a women’s Bible study resource that I highly recommend for sound doctrine and right handling of God’s word.
+Naomi’s Table is a women’s Bible study resource that I highly recommend for sound doctrine and right handling of God’s Word.
 Have a listen to their daily Advent podcasts and make the Advent calendar that goes with them!

 Need a good Advent playlist?
 I’ve created one on YouTube.
 Your favorite Advent (not Christmas) song isn’t included?
 Leave a comment and I’ll add it if appropriate.